Playwrights, Pioneers and Provocateurs at Smallhythe Place

 - Vita Sackville-West, Christopher St John’s one-time lover who played an important part in Smallhythe Place being taken on by the National Trust.

 - Virginia Woolf, who most likely used Edy Craig as the model for the character Miss LaTrobe in her novel 'Between the Acts'.

 - Cicely Hamilton, author and playwright who collaborated with Chris St John to write the suffrage play 'How the Vote Was Won'.

-There will be a number of other events, displays and talks associated with the LGBTQ history of Smallhythe Place, and some of Clare Atwood’s paintings are also hanging in the main house.
+A number of other events, displays and talks associated with the LGBTQ history of Smallhythe Place took place in collaboration with this exhibition in 2017.
+These events are now finished, however some of Clare Atwood’s paintings remain on display in the main house.
 Take a look here to find out more.